 The guides at Turneffe Flats have a reputation as being some of the best in the business.
 If you have fished often throughout Belize, you will recognize such names as Cabral and Westby – both big names in the Belizean guiding community.
 They are real deal generational guides – many of which have fished Turneffe for over twenty years.

-RENTAL GEAR AVAILABLE
+RENTAL EQUIPMENT AVAILABLE

 The lodge is equipped with quality rental gear including Sage Rods (8, 10, 11 weights), Abel and Hatch Reels (left and right hand retrieve), as well as Patagonia and Simms flats boots for those who don’t want to bring their own gear.
-The lodge also has a nice fly and gift shop that inventories flies, terminal tackle, sunscreen and some souvenirs.
+The lodge also has a nice fly and gift shop that carries flies, terminal tackle, sunscreen and some souvenirs.

 The property sits on a gorgeous sandy point on the northeastern side of Turneffe Atoll with an idyllic view of the reef out front.
 The grounds surrounding the property are always well manicured and well kept, and there is not another soul around other than the other handful of guests at the lodge.
 If you have not had enough fishing after a full day on the water, the expansive flat in front of the lodge is home to several happy schools of bonefish for you to chase in the late afternoon.
 Some of the best bonefishing sessions occur unguided, after cocktail hour, as the sun is fading over the island.

 Guests at Turneffe Flats fly into the capital of Belize, Belize City.
-Belize City is serviced by both American and United Airlines from most major U.S. cities.
+Belize City is serviced by Delta, American and United Airlines from most major U.S. cities.
 Once in Belize City, guests are met and escorted to the dock in the city harbor to board a comfortable, forty-eight foot, closed cabin power boat for a ninety-minute and scenic ride to the island.
-Turneffe Flats Lodge can easily be reached in half a day with a direct three-hour flight from Dallas, Houston or Miami.
+Turneffe Flats Lodge can easily be reached in half a day with a direct three-hour flight from Dallas, Houston, Atlanta or Miami.

-Turneffe Flats Typically operated on a seven night / six day package based on a Saturday – Saturday itinerary.
+Turneffe Flats Typically operates on a seven night / six day package based on a Saturday – Saturday itinerary.
 Package costs are based upon this schedule, however three night / two day and four night / three day itineraries are available under some circumstances.
 Please inquire for details.